sixeyed/docker-kube-workshop/part-1.md

 > On Windows run `$env:HELM_HOME=$(~/helm)`

-Then initialize Helm, which deploys the Tiller back-end to Kubernetes to the `kube-system` namespace:
+Then initialize Helm, which deploys the Tiller back-end to Kubernetes, using the `kube-system` namespace:

 ```
 helm init --debug